glowbom/Glowbom/Web.md

 ## Upcoming updates

 We are working on Glowbom 2.0.
-Firebase, Stripe, OpenAI, GitHub integrations, Unity game projects support, and more are coming soon.
+Firebase, Stripe, OpenAI, GitHub integrations, Unity game projects support, and more exciting features are coming soon.

 - [Subscribe to get early access](https://www.producthunt.com/upcoming/glowbom-2-0)